-Borrowings under the Loan Agreement bear interest at a rate of 7.5% or the sum of the Wall Street Journal Prime Rate plus 4.25%, whichever is greater.
+Borrowings under the Loan Agreement bear interest at a rate of 7.5% or the sum of the Wall Street Journal Prime Rate plus 4.25%, whichever is greater (11.75% as of December 31, 2022).
 In addition, the lenders were granted warrants to purchase common stock.
 Interest-only payments on the principal amount outstanding are due monthly beginning in the first month after the loan is dispersed.
 We are required to repay principal beginning on July 1, 2023, unless we draw the remaining two loan tranches, in which case repayment of the outstanding principal amount will begin no later than April 1, 2024.
 Additionally, we are obligated to pay to the lenders a final payment fee of \$1.5 million upon the maturity of the loan.

-Our contractual obligations under the Loan Agreement as of December 31, 2021, include no cash payments related to principal within one year, \$27.1 million within one to three years, and \$2.9 million within three to five years.
+Our contractual obligations under the Loan Agreement as of December 31, 2022, include \$8.6 million in cash payments related to principal within one year and \$21.4 million within one to three years.